Top 10 Things To Do In Udaipur – The City of Lakes

 4. Jag Mandir Palace

 ‘Jag Mandir’, also known as the ‘Lake Garden Palace’ is a magnificent piece of architecture.
 It is a 17th century palace situated amid the grand Lake Pichola.
 The credit for the construction of this captivating palace goes to the three Maharanas of Mewar Kingdom – Maharana Amar Singh, Maharana Karan Singh and Maharana Jagat Singh.
 Jag Mandir Palace was used as a summer resort for the royal family.
 Currently, lavish parties are hosted here by the current Maharana, and the place is also rented for private parties.
 Explore the various sections of the palace where royalty once resided.
 Each of them tell fascinating tales of antiquity.
 The beautiful Islamic architecture of ‘Gul Mahal’ catches the major attention.
 This was tastefully built by Maharana Karan Singh to provide refuge to the Mughal Emperor Shah Jahan and his family for several years.
 The floor of the courtyard is covered with black and white tiles, fountains, water pools and crisscross walkways.
 There is a ‘Barah Patharon Ka Mahal’ or the palace of twelve stones that was constructed out of twelve solid marble slabs.
 ‘Zenana Mahal’ is a cluster of chambers that was once dedicated to the royal ladies.
 ‘Kunwar Pada Ka Mahal’ was meant for the Crown Prince of the kingdom.
 Venture into the beautiful gardens of Jag Mandir adorned with moss rose, jasmine, frangipani, bougainvillea and huge palm trees.
 Another awe-inspiring attraction is the eight life-sized elephants carved in white marble facing the lake, giving an impression of guarding the palace.
-Also, dine at the Darikhana Restaurant and treat your taste buds with some lip smacking flavors of Rajasthan.
+Also, dine at the Darikhana Restaurant and treat your taste buds with some lip smacking flavours of Rajasthan.
 With its historical significance and supreme beauty, Jag Mandir Palace is a must-visit.

 Saheliyon-Ki-Bari or the ‘Garden of the Maidens’ is a beautiful garden located on the banks of Fateh Sagar Lake.
 It was built in the 18th century by Maharana Sangram Singh as a gift to his beloved queen and her 48 maid attendants who accompanied her as a part of the dowry.
 The queen and her maid attendants used to spend their leisure time here.
 The garden is a remarkable work of architecture.
 Embellished with delightful lotus pool, flowerbeds, bird fountains, lush green lawns, mighty marble elephants and kiosks, it offers a romantic ambience and a green retreat amid the dry land of Rajasthan.
-The main attraction of Saheliyon-Ki-Bari is the intriguing rain fountain called ‘Bin Badal Barsaat’ or ‘Rain Without Clouds’ that was built by Maharana Bhupal Singh for his favorite daughter.
+The main attraction of Saheliyon-Ki-Bari is the intriguing rain fountain called ‘Bin Badal Barsaat’ or ‘Rain Without Clouds’ that was built by Maharana Bhupal Singh for his favourite daughter.
 Its rain-like showers run without electricity.
 The garden also has a historical significance with its museum exhibiting huge collections of royal households and ancient pictures.

 6. ‘Bangore Ki Haveli’ Museum

 ‘Bangore Ki Haveli’ is a historic building transformed into a museum.
 Built in the 18th century by the chief minister of Mewar, the haveli stands proudly at the Gangaur Ghat of Lake Pichola.
 There are more than hundred rooms that exhibit the rich culture and history of Mewar.
 Venture into the huge courtyards, decorated archways, well-arranged balconies and Jharokhas, artistic cupolas and a unique fountain.
 Explore the private quarters of the royal ladies, their living rooms, dressing rooms, worship rooms and so on.
 Admire the mural paintings, mirror work and the glass inlay work used to decorate the haveli.
-Trace the royal lifestyle of the kings with an amusing display of their exclusive stuff such as, dice-games, jewelry boxes, hookahs, pan boxes, copper vessels etc. Bangore Ki Haveli is also a cultural center.
+Trace the royal lifestyle of the kings with an amusing display of their exclusive stuff such as, dice-games, jewellery boxes, hookahs, pan boxes, copper vessels etc. Bangore Ki Haveli is also a cultural centre.
 In the evening, you can enjoy various cultural performances like, Puppet Show and Rajasthani folk dances with traditional music.
 It is a perfect place to discover the depths of royal culture of Mewar.

 7. Vintage Car Museum

 The elite lifestyle of the royal family is opulently displayed in their collection of rare vehicles at the Vintage Car Museum in Udaipur.
-The museum houses around 22 antique vehicles including luxury cars, convertibles and solar rikshaws.
-The rare collection of the museum includes Rolls Royce, 1939 Cardillac open convertibles, 1936 Vauxhall and rare Mercedes models.
+The museum houses around 22 antique vehicles including luxury cars, convertibles and solar rickshaws.
+The rare collection of the museum includes Rolls Royce, 1939 Cadillac open convertibles, 1936 Vauxhall and rare Mercedes models.
 Although most of these cars are over seventy years old, they are well maintained and still in working condition.
 Some of them are still used by the royal family of Udaipur who own the museum.
 This place is a car-lover’s paradise.
-Take a 45-minute tour of the museum and click your favorite memories.
+Take a 45-minute tour of the museum and click your favourite memories.
 For a grand overall experience, dine at the Garden hotel restaurant and enjoy the sumptuous vegetarian Rajasthani thali.

 8. Khumbalgarh Fort

 Khumbalgarh Fort is the second important fort of the Mewar Dynasty after Chittaurgarh.
 Situated on a hilltop at around 1100-metres above the sea level on the Aravalli range, this fort is a must visit for history lovers.
 Khumbalgarh, in its current form, was built in the 15th century by Maharana Khumba, who was the father of the great warrior of Mewar, Maharana Pratap.
 This fort is also the birth place of Maharana Pratap.
 The grand structure includes seven massive gates, seven barricades, huge watch towers, grand cannons, numerous palaces and gardens, and over 360 Hindu and Jain temples.
 There is a most notable ‘Lakhola Tank’ inside the fort which is 60 ft. deep.
 The tank was once used for purified water storage.
 You will be amazed to discover the ancient water purification procedures.
 Kumbalgarh has 36-kilometer extended perimeter wall also known as the ‘The Great Wall of India’.
 It is the second longest wall in the world after ‘The Great Wall of China’.
 Discover the beautiful palace at the top of the fort, also known as ‘Badal Mahal’ or the palace of cloud that offers the panoramic view of the down town.
-Admire the captivating color combinations of its lovely rooms.
+Admire the captivating colour combinations of its lovely rooms.
 Spend a pleasurable evening exploring the ancient remnants of the royal era of Mewar.
 Hiring a guide is recommended.

 9. Eklingji Shiva Temple

 Eklingji is a famous Hindu temple complex located in the town of Kailashpuri.
 The origin of the temple dates to 734 A.D.
 It is dedicated to Lord Shiva, the ruling deity of Mewar.
 The complex includes 108 temples made of marble and granite.
 Lord Shiva is worshipped here in the form of five-faced lingam made of black marble.
 The five faces depict five forms of Lord Shiva – East-facing part is Lord Surya, West-facing Lord Brahma, North-facing Lord Vishnu, South-facing Lord Rudra and the upraised top is Sadashiva with Amba, his wife.
 This place is revered as the spiritual capital of Mewar.
 Eklingji is also famous for its magnificent architecture.
 Check out the pyramidal style roofs, distinctively carved towers, huge pillared halls, heavy silver doors and carvings done on the walls.
-You will also find some damaged sculptors of the dieties that are the remains of the damage done during Aurangzeb’s rule.
+You will also find some damaged sculptors of the deities that are the remains of the damage done during Aurangzeb’s rule.
 Overall, the temple provides a spiritual as well as an aesthetic experience.

 10. Ranakpur Jain Temple

 Located at a distance of 95 kilometers in the north of Udaipur city, Ranakpur Jain temple is an awe-inspiring grand structure of the 15th century.
 It is dedicated to Adinath, the first Tirthankar of the Jains.
-Constructed in light-colored marble, it covers an area of 48000 sq feet with more than 1400 exquisitely carved huge pillars supporting the temple.
+Constructed in light-coloured marble, it covers an area of 48000 sq. feet with more than 1400 exquisitely carved huge pillars supporting the temple.
 The splendid architecture of the temple is a masterpiece.
 Check out the geometric patterns on the ceilings, engraved windows, elevated spires, foliate scrollwork, huge elephant structures, two massive bells – each weighing around 108 kilograms, engraved nymphs playing the flute, and figure of Lord Surya driven in his seven-horsed chariot.
 This artistic temple with its religious significance and appealing beauty is a must-visit place in Udaipur.